Employment Dispute Arbitration Procedure

 Participation As Administrator

-Except as otherwise ordered by a court, in any matter between an employee and an employer where CPR is designated as the provider organization in a pre-dispute arbitration agreement, CPR reserves the right to decline to administer any portion of the proceeding unless at a minimum the arbitration agreement provides or the employer, has agreed upon in writing, the following due process protections for employees:
+Except as otherwise ordered by a court, in any matter between an employee and an employer where CPR is designated as the ADR provider organization in an agreement, unless the employee is part of executive management, CPR will decline to administer any portion of the proceeding unless at a minimum the arbitration agreement provides or the employer, has agreed upon in writing, to the following due process protections for employees:

 2. The arbitrator may award any remedy available under statute or otherwise in a court of competent jurisdiction.